code-423n4/2023-12-revolutionprotocol/README.md

 (properties that should NEVER EVER be broken).

 ### NontransferableERC20Votes
-- The owner should be able to mint and burn tokens.
+- The owner should be able to mint tokens.

 - Tokens cannot be transferred between addresses (except to mint by the owner).
 This includes direct transfers, transfers from, and any other mechanisms that might move tokens between different addresses.